 Landers was selected for a Navy Executive Development Program, as well as the prestigious, Defense Leadership and Management Program.
 His is the recipient of the Navy Meritorious Civilian Service Medal and the Department of Defense Meritorious Civilian Service Medal.
 Eventually he would become the Deputy Assistant IG for Communications for the Office of the Inspector General, Department of Defense, where he oversaw press relations; a group of web masters; strategic planning, ethics and management control responsibilities and the Senior Business Analyst for the Chief Engineer, Naval Facilities Engineering Command, Washington, D.C., before retiring in 2008.

 After work hours, Rick spent his time in various activities including Tae Kwon Do, skydiving, running, camping, cycling and other affairs.
 His cycling took him to Iowa to ride RAGBRAI and he would later complete a series of century rides.
 In 2012, he completed his first triathlon and a challenging Mud Dog Run race.
 He rides a bevy of bikes: Kestrel, Cinelli Super Corsa, Trek Y-Foil 77, a RANS Velocity 3 recumbent, a Hooker Elite Cat.
-1, a Miyata 1000 LT, a Centurion Pro Tour 15 and a recumbent he built several years ago.
-He is currently working on an album of his songs and editing two books, one on Black Sabbath and another on one man’s bicycle ride across America.
+1, a Miyata 1000 LT, a Centurion Pro Tour 15, a Lightning P-38 and a recumbent he built several years ago.
+He is currently working on an album of his songs and editing a book on Black Sabbath and writing a novel.

 Rick continued to play guitar and write music, as well as build a small collection of vintage guitars that have included a ’52 Les Paul, a ’66 Telecaster, a ’68 Martin D-35, a Custom-made Wechter, a 1996 Rob Allen Esquire, a 1984 Merv Cargill Custom Stratocaster, 1982 JV Fender Stratocaster, a Gittler and others, along with several vintage banjos.
 And, in 2004, he decided to blend his interests in communications with guitars, when he became the publisher of an on-line guitar website, Modern Guitars magazine, as well as served as its Feature Editor.
 He would meet with and interview such luminaries as Les Paul, Slash, Steve Vai, Roger McGuinn, Nokie Edwards, Randy Bachman, Johnny Winter, Eric Johnson, Robert Cray, Judy Collins, Scotty Moore, Neal Schon, and many more.